Kabir Khan (director): Early life and background

-Khan was born to Rasheeduddin Khan, a Muslim Urdu Speaking father and Leela Narayan Rao, a Hindu Telugu-speaking mother.
+Khan was born to political scientist Rasheeduddin Khan, a Pashtun Muslim, and Hindu Telugu-speaking mother, Leela Narayan Rao.
 Rasheeduddin, who was a Pathan hailing from Kaimganj in Farrukhabad district, Uttar Pradesh, was a nephew of Dr. Zakir Hussain (President of India – 1967 to 1969) and a communist politician favored by Indira Gandhi as a nominated member of the Rajya Sabha at a relatively young age, in the early 1970s.
-He was also a professor of political science, and in the early 1970s, he became one of the founding professors of Jawaharlal Nehru University.
-His sister, Anusheh, is the wife of film-maker Vijay Krishna Acharya, director of films like Tashan and Dhoom 3.
+His sister, Anusheh, is married to film-maker Vijay Krishna Acharya, director of films like Tashan and Dhoom 3.

 Khan studied at Kirori Mal College of Delhi University, as well as Jamia Millia Islamia in Delhi.
 He is married to television host & actress Mini Mathur, with whom he has 2 children, Vivaan and Sairah.

-In initial days, he worked with prominent journalist like Saeed Naqvi.
-Before becoming a full time film maker he has worked as a camera man and director with Saeed Naqvi and travelled across the globe to cover international issues.
+In initial days, he worked with prominent journalist Saeed Naqvi.
+Before becoming a full-time filmmaker he worked with Saeed Naqvi as a cameraman and director and travelled around the world covering international issues.
+He travelled to about 60 countries with Saeed Naqvi and shot interviews and documentaries for him.
+During his work as a cinematographer, he had the opportunity to meet world leaders such as Nelson Mandela and Fidel Castro.

 Film career

+Initial work and directorial breakthrough (1996-2012)

 Khan started his career at age 25 as a cinematographer for the Discovery Channel documentary film Beyond the Himalayas (1996) directed by Gautam Ghosh.
 He then made his own directorial debut with the documentary The Forgotten Army (1999) based on Subhas Chandra Bose's Indian National Army.
 He then directed two more documentaries before shifting his focus to mainstream cinema.

-Khan debuted through the Yash Raj Films-backed Kabul Express, which gained him the Indira Gandhi Award for Best Debut Film of a Director at the 54th National Film Awards.
-He then went on to direct two more films with Yash Raj Films, namely New York and Ek Tha Tiger.
-While Kabul Express was a below average performer, both New York and Ek Tha Tiger led him to mainstream success.
+Khan made his mainstream directorial debut with the Yash Raj Films-backed adventure thriller Kabul Express (2006).
+Starring John Abraham and Arshad Warsi in lead roles, the film received mixed-to-positive reviews upon release, but emerged as a commercial failure at the box-office.
+It, however, earned Khan the Indira Gandhi Award for Best Debut Film of a Director.
+He then worked on the movie New York, which was successful.

-After his 3-film deal with Yash Raj Films ended, Khan set up his own production company, and ventured into mainstream screenwriting with Bajrangi Bhaijaan, which is his most-successful film to date, and has been the third highest-grossing Indian film globally.
-The film garnered the National Film Award for Best Popular Film Providing Wholesome Entertainment at the 63rd National Film Awards.
-After the success of Bajrangi Bhaijaan, he directed Katrina Kaif and Saif Ali Khan in Phantom, an all-out actioner based on the 26/11 attacks.
+His next directorial venture, the action thriller Ek Tha Tiger (2012), again starring Kaif alongside Salman Khan, marked the end of his 3-film deal with Yash Raj Films.
+The first instalment in the YRF Spy Universe, the film received positive reviews from critics upon release, and emerged as the highest-grossing Hindi film of the year.